chnn/chrishenn-net/_drafts/2017-07-03-visualizing-multivariable-derivative.md

 f(x,\ y) = \left( \frac{x^3 + y^3}{3}, \frac{x^3}{3} - y \right)
 $$

 What does $$f$$ look like?
-A common representation such functions selects a uniform set of points in $$\mathbf{R}^2$$, and draws an arrow from each point to its new position under $$f$$:
+A common representation of such functions selects a uniform set of points in $$\mathbf{R}^2$$, and draws an arrow from each point to its new position under $$f$$:

 <img width="300px" src="{{site.baseurl}}/assets/images/visualizing-multivariable-derivative/vector-field.svg" />

 This is sometimes called a **vector plot**.
 For static mediums like a textbook or chalk board, this is a intuitive visualization of $$f$$.
 However, I wanted to make use of additional visual techniques made possible with computer graphics.
-I came up with the following.
+I came up with the following:

 1. Draw a line in $$\mathbf{R}^2$$.
 2. Consider the line as a discrete collection of points (a **polyline**).